Global Tree Seed Bank Project

-Project's Main Objective: The Global Tree Seed Bank Project is a global initiative, which will secure the future of more than 2000 of the world’s rarest, most threatened and most useful trees.
-It is funded by the Garfield Weston Foundation.
-In Europe, the project will collect and conserve in seed banks at least 200 native European tree species.
+The Global Tree Seed Bank Project was a global initiative which aimed to secure the future of more than 2000 of the world’s rarest, most threatened and most useful trees.
+The project’s target was to collect and conserve in seed banks at least 200 native European tree species.

-- WP1: Project management: A Project Committee (PC) will be formed, which will include three members representing the three organisations participating in the project from Cyprus, i.e. Frederick University (FU), Department of Forests (DF) and Agricultural Research Institute (ARI).
+- WP1: Project management: A Project Committee (PC) was formed and included three members representing the three organisations participating, i.e. Frederick University (FU), Department of Forests (DF) and Agricultural Research Institute (ARI).
 The PC identified the locations and seed collection period, provided information for the project reports and financial reports.

-- WP2: Collection of seeds: This will take place in the 3 years of the project and 2 accessions from each species will be collected.
-The collection will be done according to the “Seed Collecting Manual for Wild Species” of the European Native Seed Conservation Network (ENSCONET).
+- WP2: Collection of seeds: Cyprus main objective was to collect seeds (2 accessions) of 40 native trees/shrubs within 3 years.
+The collection followed the “Seed Collecting Manual for Wild Species” of the European Native Seed Conservation Network (ENSCONET).

-- WP3: Cleaning and packaging of seeds: The cleaning and packaging of the seeds will be done at ARI’s laboratories.
-The seeds will then be sent to Royal Botanical Gardens, Kew (RBGK).
+- WP3: Cleaning and packaging of seeds: The cleaning and packaging of the seeds took place at ARI’s laboratories.
+The seeds were sent to Royal Botanical Gardens, Kew (RBGK).

 Garfield Weston Foundation